graalvm/mx/docs/JMH.md

 However, [mx] provides a wrapper for [mx benchmark] that performs the data parsing.
 The recommended way of using this is creating a sub-class of `JMHJarBenchmarkSuite`.
-Here is an example snipped taken from `mx_benchmark.py`:
+Here is an example snippet taken from `mx_benchmark.py`:

 ```python
 class JMHJarMxBenchmarkSuite(JMHJarBenchmarkSuite):